- 2023-2024 CHS Pathways to Success Introduction

 PROCEDURE FOR REPORTING ABSENCES

-1. Parents or legal guardians are requested to call the 24-hour attendance voicemail line (571-5915) before or the day of the absence.
-If a call is not received by 10 a.m. the day after the absence, the absence will be considered unexcused.
+Parents or legal guardians are requested to use School Dismissal Manager (see directions above) or call the 24-hour attendance voice mail line (317) 571-5915 for 10-12th grades and (317) 571-4622 for 9th grade the day of the absence.
+If a School Dismissal Manager message or call is not received by 10:00 a.m. the day after the absence, the absence will be considered unexcused.
+You may call the attendance office as far in advance as possible.
+Absences can be scheduled months in advance.

-2. A telephone call will be required each day the student is absent unless prior arrangements have been made.
+A School Dismissal Manager Message or telephone call will be required each day the student is absent unless prior arrangements have been made.

-Failure to properly sign in or out could result in the student’s absence being marked as unexcused and consequences may be assigned.
+Failure to properly sign in or out could result in the student’s absence being marked as unexcused and consequences may be issued.

 PRE-ARRANGING AN ABSENCE